CorrosiveTruths/corrosivetruths.github.io/_posts/2020-03-08-encoding-for-youtube.md

 # Appendix Z Notes

-How everything was done.

 I suspect if I tried big bunny, a lot more of these results would have been expected, because that's the sort of content these things are tested with, whereas, Detroit, Flower, and Untitled Goose Game are not like most animations or films that netflix or x264 testing will have come across.
 These more unusual visual experiences are part of the draw of modern games.

-There is a channel dedicated to this article where you can find all the uploads featured within. https://www.youtube.com/channel/UCwXGFTOhuMJ1jQzOXRx3Fbg
+There is a channel dedicated to this article where you can find all the uploads featured within. <https://www.youtube.com/channel/UCwXGFTOhuMJ1jQzOXRx3Fbg>

 Original videos are too large to share.

-Our actual gaming channel is https://www.youtube.com/c/AndSoBegins
+Our actual gaming channel is <https://www.youtube.com/c/AndSoBegins>